-This Holiday Vegan Lentil Oat Loaf is the perfect main or side dish for a big gathering.
-It’s full of flavor and nutrition, so it’s a winner.
+This Vegan Lentil Loaf is the perfect main or side dish for a big gathering.
+This recipe is full of flavor and nutrition, plus it’s gluten free.

-Here’s the recipe for this Holiday Vegan Lentil Oat Loaf:Print
+Here’s the recipe for this Vegan Lentil Loaf:Print

-This Holiday Vegan Lentil Oat Loaf is the perfect main or side dish for a big gathering or a holiday.
+This Vegan Lentil Loaf is the perfect main or side dish for a big gathering or a holiday.
 This recipe is full of flavor and nutrition, plus it’s gluten free.

 - 1½ cups red lentils, cooked and cooled*